Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Construction of the Polymer Measure

-\begin{remark} Notice that we are applying Theorem~\ref{th:svm} for distributions defined on the torus and not on the full space.
-This is completely harmless since the space $\CC^\gamma(\mathbb T^d)$ can be seen as the space of periodic distribution lying in $\CC^\gamma(\R^d)$. \end{remark} Let us stress the fact that the proof of Proposition~\ref{prop:conv-kpz} boils down to a well-posedness result for the equation
+\begin{remark} Notice that we are applying Theorem~\ref{th:svm} to distributions defined on the torus and not on the full space.
+This is completely harmless since the space $\CC^\gamma(\mathbb T^d)$ can be seen as the space of periodic distributions lying in $\CC^\gamma$ (see also~\cite[Appendix A]{GIP15} for a discussion on this aspect). \end{remark}